Danijelamati/pintarest-clone/readme.txt

 This is incomplete project and some stuff was hurried up to be somewhat ready for deadline

-Fixing bugs (time,new reply and comment, there are many...)
+Fix markdown in about

-Making so user cant signup with email and use same email to signup with google and other way around
+Making so user cant signup with same email on google and regular email/password signup

 Making so that email user cant have same username as github or google users